jojhelfer/cmdlist.el/README.md

 You can customize which such commands are recognized with the variable `cmdlist-cmd-defining-cmds`.

-## Syntax of the files `.latex-theorems.sty` and `latex-packages.sty`
+## Syntax of the files `latex-theorems.sty` and `latex-packages.sty`

-Most of the time, you do not need to edit any of the files (`.latex-commands.sty`, etc.) by hand -- they are updated automatically by various functions.
-But sometimes, you might need to go in and edit them by hand (and in fact, there are presently no functions for modifying `.latex-theorems.sty`).
+Most of the time, you do not need to edit any of the files (`latex-commands.sty`, etc.) by hand -- they are updated automatically by various functions.
+But sometimes, you might need to go in and edit them by hand (and in fact, there are presently no functions for modifying `latex-theorems.sty`).

-The files `.latex-commands.sty` and `.latex-builtins` have a fairly self-explanatory syntax (look at the provided `.example` files!).
+The files `latex-commands.sty` and `latex-builtins` have a fairly self-explanatory syntax (look at the provided `.example` files!).
 The former simply has one `\(re)newcommand` statement per line (possibly with a comment, which is simply included when the command is imported), and the latter simply has one command name per line.

-### `.latex-theorems.sty`
+### `latex-theorems.sty`
-This file is similar to `.latex-commands.sty`, except that, if a line has a comment, it should just be a single word (and should probably be `definition` or `remark`).
+This file is similar to `latex-commands.sty`, except that, if a line has a comment, it should just be a single word (and should probably be `definition` or `remark`).
 Here is an example line:
 ```
 \newtheorem{defn}{Definition}%definition
 ```